MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-save-user-data.md

 The [ChatConnector][ChatConnector] class automatically provides an implementation of this storage system, that uses Bot Framework Service to store this data for you.
 You can access stored data using [session.userData][session_userData].

+> [!IMPORTANT]
+> By default, the Bot Framework SDK for Node.js stores state data using the Bot Framework State service, which is intended for prototyping only and is not designed for use by bots in a production environment.
+For performance and security reasons in the production environment, you should either use the [Bot Builder SDK Azure Extensions](https://github.com/Microsoft/BotBuilder-Azure) to store state data in your own Azure Table storage or Azure DocumentDB store or create a custom implementation of `IBotStorage` to store state data in the destination that you specify.

 ## Save the user's name